iwanders/cbor/README.md

 # cbor

 Template-heavy implementation of [concise binary object representation][cbor] as described in [RFC 7049][rfc7049].
-Mainly because the cbor serialization from [Nlohmann's json][nlohmann_json] library was too slow as it uses streams.
+Mainly because the cbor serialization from [Nlohmann's json][nlohmann_json] library was not fast enough for my use case.
 If any type cannot be serialized or deserialized this results in a compile error.

 ## Use